Francklin2/RTKLIB_Touchscreen_GUI/README.md

-You can also download this Pré-installed image of RTKbase, this contain a master version (june 2016) with autoload and custom splash screen, the version for RPI3 contains the Beta version(august 2017)
+You can also download these Pré-installed image of RTKbase, RPI2 contain a master version (june 2016) with autoload and custom splash screen, the version for RPI3 contains Raspbian Jessie with drivers and the Beta version(august 2017)
 For raspberry PI 2
 https://drive.google.com/open?id=0B5xmVAi4jATOcEQ1TWxaOXprMk0